LeSean McCoy Says HE Is the NFL's Best Running Back. Whatcha Gonna Do About It?

 "So many injuries," McCoy says.
 "Back issues, shoulder issues, neck, hips, this, that. … It's a marathon, not a race.
 I'd rather play a long career.
 I'm at nine.
 I want to reach 12-13."

 Clay will take McCoy over any other back in the league because it doesn't matter where you put him.
 Behind a fullback or not.
 Shotgun.
 Out wide.
 In the slot.
-He'll block, and genuinely care about blocking.
+He'll block and genuinely care about blocking.
 He'll invent alleys that don't exist.
-And Clay can still remember when a Colts linebacker blitzed with a free shot in 2016 and McCoy, somehow, wasted him.
+And Clay can still remember when a Colts linebacker blitzed with a free shot in the 2015 season opener and McCoy, somehow, wasted him.

 "There's literally nothing he can't do," Clay says.
 "Every single game we play, he does something.
 He'll make plays where everything is blocked absolutely wrong.
 There's free guys all over the place.
 And the next thing you know he's ripping off 25 yards.
 Stuff like that, you can't coach.